braice/MuMuDVB/doc/README.txt

 Simple autoconfiguration
 ~~~~~~~~~~~~~~~~~~~~~~~~

+[NOTE]
+This autoconfiguration mode will soon disapear.
+If you absolutely need it except for setting the channel names and their IP adresses, please contact.

-Use this when you want to control the name of the channels, and wich channel you want to stream.
+Use this when you want to control the name of the channels, and their IPs better than using the templates.

 - You have to add 'autoconfiguration=partial' in the head of your config file.